codingMustache/codingMustache/README.md

 ## Daily Trivia

-What was the name of the first Bulgarian personal computer?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. Pravetz 82
+ 1. Neptune
- 2. Pravetz 8D
+ 2. Saturn
- 3. IZOT 1030
+ 3. Pollux
- 4. IMKO-1
+ 4. Enceladus

 <details>
   <summary>Answer</summary>
-  IMKO-1
+  Neptune
 </details>